OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 The price of the config described here comes to $47.94.

-> Note: It could be even simpler - and cheaper.
+> _Note_: It could be even simpler - and cheaper.
 The eInk bonnet is an option.
 The system is logging (in a file) and forwarding (on tcp) data, and there is a Web interface available through http.
 > Without the eInk screen, the price comes down to $27.99.

 Price of the wires is not included here.
 I know.